powertj/powertj.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper <a href='https://arxiv.org/abs/2410.00841'>DIPS</a> was accepted to ICRA 2025!.
-DIPS combines search and diffusion models to generate contact sequences for contact-rich manipulation.
+Our paper <a href='https://arxiv.org/abs/2410.00841'>DIPS</a> was accepted to ICRA 2025!
+DIPS combines diffusion models with search to generate contact sequences for contact-rich manipulation.